How You Set Goals for a High Performance Culture Matters

 Here is what happens step-by-step when you regularly set goals that are not achievable.

-Second, consistently missing targets set up a situation where failure becomes the norm.
-Either the goals are not thoughtfully chosen or the team does not do what it commits to doing.
-The result is a low performing team where there is no accountability and failure is not simply accepted — it is expected.
+Second, consistently missing targets sets up a situation where failure becomes the team norm.
+Either the goals are not thoughtfully chosen, or the team does not do what it commits to doing.
+The result is often workplace complacency and a low or average performing team where there is minimal accountability and failure is not simply accepted — it is expected.

 Sandbagged Goals